mikeym88/Store-Information-Crawler/README.md

 This crawler was **last run successfully in June 2020**.
 The crawler would need to be tested and changed on a regular interval to make sure it still works.

-See the `results` folder for the output of the
+See the `results` folder for the crawler output.

 ## Notes

-* For t1 was not working because the `robots.txt` was being misread.
-While `robots.txt` allowed the specific URL to be accessed by scrawlers, scapy did not read that correctly.
+* Either crawler 1 or 2 was not working because the `robots.txt` was being misread.
+While the website's `robots.txt` allowed the specific URL to be accessed by crawlers, `scapy` did not read that correctly.
     * Workaround: set `ROBOTSTXT_OBEY` to `False` in `settings.py`
     * Further investigation needed.